ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 This is just a POC of the service that using the [SCB Open Banking API Document](https://developer.scb/) to

-- Login and get the token.
+- Login and generate the token.
 - Create a qrcode for payment (C Scan B).
 - Slip Verification.
 - B Scan C payment.